 - Equipment certified in accordance with standards of the People’s Republic of China where the manufacturer is not a NIOSH certificate holder, and finally,

 For healthcare employers, personnel performing either surgical procedures on patients infected with (or potentially infected with COVID-19) or present during procedures expected to produce aerosols or secretions that are likely to be poorly controlled are only permitted to use respirators certified exclusively in accordance with standards of the People’s Republic of China and manufactured by companies that are not NIOSH approval holders when the only feasible alternative is a facemask or improvised nose/mouth cover.

-Finally, similar to the first memorandum, the second memorandum states that employers can avoid citation from OSHA by: implementing other feasible measures (e.g., using partitions) to protect employees; making good faith effort to obtain alternative, appropriate respirators (including expired N95 respirators); providing surgical masks and eye protection as an interim measure to protect against splashes and large droplets; and in healthcare, monitoring its supply of N95 respirators and prioritize their use according to CDC guidance.
+Finally, similar to the first memorandum, the second memorandum states that employers can avoid a citation from OSHA by: implementing other feasible measures (e.g., using partitions) to protect employees; making a good faith effort to obtain alternative, appropriate respirators (including expired N95 respirators); providing surgical masks and eye protection as an interim measure to protect against splashes and large droplets; and in healthcare, monitoring its supply of N95 respirators and prioritize their use according to CDC guidance.

-To read the memorandum in full, simply click on following link or copy and paste it into your web browser: https://www.osha.gov/memos/2020-04-03/enforcement-guidance-use-respiratory-protection-equipment-certified-under
+To read the memorandum in full, simply click on the following link or copy and paste it into your web browser: https://www.osha.gov/memos/2020-04-03/enforcement-guidance-use-respiratory-protection-equipment-certified-under

 Because legal developments pertaining to COVID-19 are constantly evolving, we recommend that our clients call the Kullman Firm attorney(s) with whom they work for the most current guidance on these matters.